kimblim/kimblim/README.md

 # Hi, I'm Kim Johannesen and I like to design and build accessible, usable and performant websites and applications.
-My current role is that of Design Manager at Workday, where I manage the Design Systems team, that works on _Workday Peakon Employee Voice_.
+I'm currently an Engineering Manager at Visma working on the Design System of the e-conomic product.

 ## Approach
 My approach is the same as [one of the design principles of HTML](https://dev.w3.org/html5/html-design-principles/#priority-of-constituencies): In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.